nrkn/js1k-2019/README.md

 Some text or something saying "you win!" would have been nice, but wayyy too many bytes!

+What I ended up doing for the win screen was sending the player to a new level, just like if they went down the stairs, but having the map generator not generate anything for the "win" level - I expected it to just show the player in the center of the screen, but a by-product of the way the draw loop works means that the first half of the viewport is coloured differently to the last half, which is actually quite a nice glitch.

 The floor sprite was again simplified - it reuses a row from the ghost sprite, so that the 7 bytes from that row can be compressed by the packer.

 ### [819b253b0c1eeff93ffefa8becbe9bf68579e035](https://github.com/nrkn/js1k-2019/tree/819b253b0c1eeff93ffefa8becbe9bf68579e035)

-The final thing I wanted was for the player to be able to have a weapon, and for the monsters to drop sword upgrades and potions so that there is a reason to fight them, rather than just trying to avoid them and get to the bottom level.
+The final thing I wanted was for the player to be able to have a weapon, and for the monsters to sometimes drop sword upgrades so that there is a reason to fight them, rather than just trying to avoid them and get to the bottom level.

-The sword starts as a small knife and gets bigger (and more effective against the monsters) as you pick up more sword upgrades.
-It's drawn dynamically because having five different sprites for the sword and adding code to overlay that over the player sprite would have been really expensive.
+The sword starts small, like a knife, and gets bigger (and more effective against the monsters) as you pick up more sword upgrades.
+It's drawn dynamically because it would have been expensive having five different sprites for the sword and adding code to overlay that over the player sprite, or to have five player sprite variants.

 ![sword](public/819b253b0c1eeff93ffefa8becbe9bf68579e035.png)